 Teletext on 3 - 18/2/1993

 Continuing further into February 1993 and more pages from the early days of Teletext Limited.
-This time it's overnight, so their night time pages are operating (caution: with some adult themes contained).
+Digitiser and Bamboozled still haven't made the move over to Channel 4 at this point.
+Also this time it's overnight, so Teletext's night time pages are operating (caution: with some adult themes contained).
 As well as that, the news of the time is covering Manchester's bid to host the 2000 Olympics in great detail.

 Teletext on 3 - 18/3/1993